Joseph Szigeti: Personal life

-By 1940, the outbreak of World War II forced the Szigetis to leave Europe for the United States.
-(Irene remained in Switzerland, having married pianist Nikita Magaloff earlier that year.)
+By 1940, the outbreak of World War II forced the Szigetis to leave Europe for the United States, while Irene remained in Switzerland, having married pianist Nikita Magaloff (1912-1992) earlier that year.
 They settled in California, where Wanda, always fond of nature, was delighted to be able to raise her own garden.
 In a letter to a friend, Szigeti describes their California life: Wanda is happy, doing wonders with her gardening, chicken and rabbit raising, preserve and pâté de foie making.
 She doesn't budge from our place, doesn't want to come back to New York even for a visit, which I, for one, can well understand!
 Two dogs, an aviary full of exotic birds, tomatoes, grapes, strawberries, asparagus, artichokes, lovely flowers (camellias too!), right in our own little world.

 Szigeti narrowly escaped being killed in the plane crash that claimed the life of movie star Carole Lombard in January 1942.
 Szigeti, who was on his way to Los Angeles for a concert, was forced to give up his seat on TWA Flight 3 at a refueling stop in Albuquerque, New Mexico, to allow the plane to take on 15 soldiers who, it being wartime, had priority.
 The plane, off course at night and with wartime blackout conditions in effect, crashed into a mountain cliff after takeoff from an intermediate stop in Las Vegas, killing everyone on board.

-In 1960, the couple returned to Europe and settled near Lake Geneva in Switzerland, close to the home of their daughter and son-in-law.
+In 1950, Szigeti was detained at Ellis Island upon returning from a European concert tour and was held for five days under the Internal Security Act.
+He was released after an Immigration and Naturalization Service inquiry cleared him of unrevealed charges.
+At the time of his release from Ellis Island, the New York Times reported that Szigeti had been a "sponsor or patron" of committees or organizations viewed as "subversive" by the U.S. government.
+Szigeti said after his release that he had never belonged to any political organization in his life, but that gave money or loaned his name to "this cause or that" during the war.
+The following year, he became a naturalized American citizen.In 1960, the couple returned to Europe and settled near Lake Geneva in Switzerland, close to the home of their daughter and son-in-law.
 They remained there for the rest of their lives.
 Wanda died in 1971, predeceasing her husband by two years.

+Szigeti found his final resting place at the cemetery of Clarens next to his wife.
+Their daughter Irene and son-in-law Nikita Magaloff are buried just a few meters from their grave.